Posted February 16th, 2017 by & filed under Wild Heart Gallery, Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.

 In my last blog, I talked about the intersection of dharma (our sacred duty in this lifetime) and flourishing at midlife.The issue that typically arises from someone exploring dharma at midlife is fear.
 Fear that they’ll have to throw away most everything they’ve created and worked for in order to follow their dharma.
 Sometimes, that…

-Posted November 17th, 2015 by & filed under Counseling at SWC, Top News, SWC Blog, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted November 17th, 2015 by & filed under Counseling Program at SWC, Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.

 We are asked to look within ourselves in our first few classes here at SWC.
 This process varies from person to person, but for me, it has been an incredible opportunity to work on some issues I had thought were already worked through.
 It only goes to prove the cyclical nature of self exploration and…

-Posted November 16th, 2015 by & filed under Tips/Advice on choosing a graduate program, Counseling at SWC, Top News, SWC Blog, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted November 16th, 2015 by & filed under Tips/Advice on choosing a graduate program, Counseling Program at SWC, Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.

 The newest crop of counselors and art therapists from Southwestern College had its commencement on November 7, 2015 at the James A. Little Theater at the New Mexico School for the Deaf in Santa Fe.
 It was a beautiful ceremony unlike any other I have attended, and being a former college professor myself, I have seen…

-Posted November 3rd, 2015 by & filed under Diversity Dialogue, Trauma, Grief & Renewal, Top News, Student Reflections and Updates, Featured.
+Posted November 3rd, 2015 by & filed under Diversity Dialogue, Trauma, Grief & Renewal, Top News, Featured.

 Graduate Student, Amy Gordon, shares a powerful experience of her first Dias de los Muertos event.…

 Posted June 8th, 2015 by & filed under SWC Blog.